-- All about insurances.
+- All about insurance.

 If you are unsure about buying a car in Australia for backpackers, keep reading to help set your mind on the right track.

-YOUR GUIDE TO: BUYING A CAR IN AUSTRALIA FOR BACKPACKERS
+YOUR GUIDE TO BUYING A CAR IN AUSTRALIA FOR BACKPACKERS

 Most people who plan on traveling in Australia long-term either dream (or should be dreaming) of buying and owning a car.
-Backpackers or holiday travel makers in Australia are known for travelling around in a house on wheels.
+Backpackers or holiday travel makers in Australia are known for traveling around in a house on wheels.

 WHY SHOULD YOU BUY A CAR?